moradiya-neel/threat-hunt-azuki-breach-saga/part-3-bridge-takeover/README.md

 **Analysis:**

 The lateral movement to the CEO's admin PC originated from IP address 10.1.0.204, which is the IT admin workstation (azuki-sl) compromised during Part 1.
-This confirms that azuki-sl continues to serve as the attacker's primary breachhead for pivoting to other systems within the network.
+This confirms that azuki-sl continues to serve as the attacker's primary beachhead for pivoting to other systems within the network.
 The attacker accessed the admin PC multiple times throughout the morning (4:06 AM, 4:31 AM, 5:21 AM, 6:06 AM), suggesting phased operations to avoid detection or accommodate large data transfers.

 **MITRE ATT&CK Reference:**
 - Lateral Movement (TA0008)